DavidSheinkman/Personal-Projects/UI-tool-Colors (UI+React)/README.md

 A user-friendly UI tool for optimizing colors, assisting designers in achieving better Contrast and Complementary color palettes.

-# Key Features
+# UI/UX Features

-Complementary Colors Generation: Effortlessly create stunning complementary color palettes to elevate your designs and make them visually captivating.
+UI - Complementary Colors Generation: Effortlessly create stunning complementary color palettes to elevate your designs and make them visually captivating.

-Contrast Optimization: Ensure enhanced readability and accessibility in your projects by fine-tuning color contrast for text and background elements.
+UX - Contrast Optimization: Ensure enhanced readability and accessibility in your projects by fine-tuning color contrast for text and background elements.
 With ColorOptimize, achieving optimal contrast ratios has never been easier.

-# Complementary Colors Generation
+# UI - Complementary Colors Generation

 The web tool is a user-friendly UI tool designed to assist both designers and developers in optimizing colors for their projects.
 The tool specializes in generating visually appealing complementary color palettes while also providing a valuable contrast optimization feature.